Top Medical Malpractice Lawyer Knoxville

 Our law firm has a medical doctor on staff.

-Having a medical doctor on staff is an important advantage to our clients, because your case needs to be evaluated quickly and referred to the appropriate expert witnesses.
+Having a medical doctor available to us for consultation is an important advantage to our clients, because your case needs to be evaluated quickly and referred to the appropriate expert witnesses.
 These persons are specially trained to assist in evaluating whether a patient was negligently injured by medical care.
 Hundreds of potential cases have been reviewed, generally at the request of other law firms, for the initial evaluation of the merits of the case.
 The firm also has established contacts with physicians at medical institutions who are willing to assist with an objective analysis of potential cases.

 Special Difficulties for Persons Injured by Medical Negligence